djeada/Statistics-Notes/notes/probability_distributions/continuous_distributions/normal_distribution.md

 ### Example: Standardizing Test Scores

-A teacher wants to standardize the scores of a class test to a normal distribution.
-The test scores are normally distributed with a mean of 70 and a standard deviation of 10.
-A student scored 85 in the test.
+A teacher aims to standardize her class's test scores, which follow a normal distribution.
+The mean score is 70, with a standard deviation of 10.
+Consider a student who scored 85.

-a) What is the student's z-score?
-b) What percentile does the student's score represent?

-Using the formula for calculating z-scores:
+I. Determining the Student's Z-score:

+The z-score formula:

-$$z = \frac{(X - \mu)}{\sigma}$$
+$$ z = \frac{(X - \mu)}{\sigma} $$

+where $X$ is the score, $\mu$ is the mean, and $\sigma$ is the standard deviation.

-a) Calculate the student's z-score:
+For the student's score:

-$$z = \frac{(85 - 70)}{10} = 1.5$$
+$$ z = \frac{(85 - 70)}{10} = 1.5 $$

+II.
+Identifying the Corresponding Percentile:

-b) To find the percentile, look up the z-score in a standard normal distribution table or use a calculator.
-A z-score of 1.5 corresponds to approximately the 93rd percentile.
+To convert a z-score to a percentile, use a standard normal distribution table or a calculator.
+A z-score of 1.5 typically aligns with the 93rd percentile, meaning this student's score is higher than approximately 93% of the class.

 ### Application